 1281 In conclusion, the use of interventional endoscopy in the airway system offers numerous diagnostic 1282 and therapeutic applications.
 A clear understanding of the clinical indications for applying these 1283 techniques, along with specific training and expertise of clinicians or surgeons, is essential for 1284 performing endoscopic procedures with precision and efficiency, reducing the risk of complications.
-Although infrequent, complications associated with assisted endoscopic procedures are still possible.
-1285 1286 Therefore, it is crucial to be aware of the potential adverse effects associated with these procedures 1287 to enable prompt intervention should they occur.
-Additionally, monitoring animals during the postoperative period and conducting regular follow-ups after discharge are essential for ensuring their 1288 overall health and well-being.
-As the availability of endoscopic instruments for veterinarians expands, 1289 1290 the routine use of interventional endoscopy is expected to grow.
-However, further studies are
+Clinical indications for EBNA sampling include masses or mucosal infiltrations in the airway tract.
+1285 The application of Dumon tracheal stents is indicated for dogs with IV° TC in the cervical or 1286 1287 cervicothoracic regions and clinical signs of suffocation.
+Finally, diode laser DLE is indicated for epiglottic diseases causing obstruction of the glottis.
+Although infrequent, complications associated 1288 1289 with assisted endoscopic procedures are still possible.
+EBNA sampling could cause moderate 1290 bleeding, which resolved spontaneously in our cases.
+In humans, pneumothorax secondary to this

-- 1291 necessary to fully understand the potential benefits and limitations of these techniques, ensuring they - 1292 are applied effectively and safely in veterinary practice.
+1291 sampling method has been reported, and theoretically, it is also possible in animals.
+Complications 1292 associated with Dumon tracheal stents include stent migration or deformation, growth of granulation 1293 tissue, and coughing.
+These complications can be managed with regular clinical and endoscopic 1294 monitoring and, when necessary, through stent removal or repositioning, medical therapy, or minimally invasive surgical interventions.
+Finally, complications observed during diode-laser DLE 1295 1296 included intra-operative bleeding and post-operative local edema secondary to laser action.
+The 1297 bleeding was resolved through surgical cauterization of the affected vessels, while the local edema 1298 resolved with corticosteroid therapy and temporary intubation of the dogs.
+Therefore, it is crucial to 1299 be aware of the potential adverse effects associated with these procedures to enable prompt 1300 intervention should they occur.
+Additionally, monitoring animals during the postoperative period and 1301 conducting regular follow-ups after discharge are essential for ensuring their overall health and wellbeing.
+As the availability of endoscopic instruments for veterinarians expands, the routine use of 1302 interventional endoscopy is expected to grow.
+However, further studies are necessary to fully 1303 1304 understand the potential benefits and limitations of these techniques, ensuring they are applied 1305 effectively and safely in veterinary practice.